3D Furniture Visualization

 #1.
-Make a Bare Polygon Model
+Make a Grey-Scale Model

 #2.
-Set a 3D Scene
+Set a Lifestyle 3D Scene

 #3.
-Define Light Sources
+Install the Light Sources

 #4.
-Texture The Objects
+Texture All 3D Objects in the Scene

 In the next step white “skeletons” are given “skin”.
-Texturing is also a crucial part of 3D furniture visualization process, since every texture has to look natural and accentuate the material quality of items.
+Texturing is another crucial part of the 3D furniture visualization process since every detail has to look natural and accentuate the material quality of items.

-The majority of 3D furniture rendering process is done, so 3D artists add some decor elements to solidify the context for visual storytelling purposes and set the scene to render.
-Then, after the pictures are done they are sent to Photoshop specialists who run color correction and add a few special effects on top to create an eye-candy of a 3D visualization.
+The majority of the 3D furniture rendering process is done, so 3D artists add some decor elements to solidify the context for visual storytelling purposes and set the scene to render.
+Things like flowers, pictures, tableware, and so on are details that make 3D renders more lively and atmospheric.